learn-co-curriculum/balanced-binary-tree/README.md

 * Go to 10.
 * Is 10 more or less than 16?
 It's less!
 * Go right, to 12.
-* Is 12 more less than 16?
+* Is 12 more or less than 16?
 It's less!
 * Go right, to 16! found it.

 Notice that we didn't have to visit the left subtree at all, which means this algorithm would have a Big O run time of less than O(n)!
 We'll let you think about what the specific run time might be :) Or Google it.
 Or if you're familiar with the binary search algorithm, does this remind you of that?
 (Shh, writer, you're giving the answer away!)